The Taste of Others: Reception

+Critical response

 As of January 2022, the film holds a 98% approval rating on Rotten Tomatoes, based on 60 reviews with an average rating of 7.8/10.
 The critical consensus states: "The Taste of Others is a fresh, witty comedy about the attraction of opposites.
 The characters are well-drawn and engaging and their social interactions believable."
 Metacritic assigned the film a weighted average score of 78 out of 100, based on 24 critics, indicating "generally favorable reviews".

+Box office

+The film opened at the top of the French box office with a gross of $4.3 million in its opening week from 711,458 admissions.